ao1220/ao1220.github.io/_research/Brain_Mechanism_in_MCI_Patients_during_Movie-watching_1.md

 Conclusion
 ======
-&nbsp;&nbsp;Our study revealed that MCI leads to altered neural synchrony connectivity in the recall state.
+&nbsp;&nbsp;&nbsp;&nbsp;Our study revealed that MCI leads to altered neural synchrony connectivity in the recall state.
 There are regularities in these network patterns that may be relevant to cognitive and recall functions.